HsnVahedi/engineerx-aws-infrastructure/README.md

      aws eks --region $REGION update-kubeconfig --name $CLUSTER_NAME

 #### 8. Install Cluster Autoscaler
-We need out eks cluster to be elastic.
+We need our eks cluster to be elastic.
 It has to be able to automatically add/remove worker nodes.

 We can install this helm chart: